sftcd/openssl/esnistuff/echo.md

 into shape to do what we want but more will be needed to provide fuller control over what goes in the inner and outer CH's.

+At this point, I'm not sure that offering a fine-grained-control API to the application is the right thing.

 ## Could we ever use inner CH without ESNI?

 Would there ever be a real use for an inner CH if the SNI in